konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/1_deploy_cluster/1_quick_start.md

 Remember to set your NiFiCluster CR properly to use the newly created StorageClass.
 :::

+To manage its cluster and states, NiFi needs Zookeeper or rights on the Kubernetes cluster to manage `Leases` and `ConfigMaps` resources in the namespace where it is deployed.

-As a pre-requisite NiFi requires Zookeeper so you need to first have a Zookeeper cluster if you don't already have one.
+In the case of Zookeeper, you must first have a Zookeeper cluster if you don't already have one.
+Otherwise, you need to provide the corresponding role to the NiFi cluster's `ServiceAccount`.

 > We believe in the `separation of concerns` principle, thus the NiFi operator does not install nor manage Zookeeper.